 Creating New Shipments

-For support on PRO v1 (Consignments), click here.
+For support with Ship (Consignments), click here.

 The Sorted delivery management platform is designed as an "API-first" system.
 Ordinarily, shipments are managed via an integration with customer’s warehouse / client management systems, utilising the Sorted APIs to perform actions such as shipment creation, allocation, manifesting, and reporting.